 The Plasma Membrane

-The plasma membrane is also known as the cell membrane.
-It is a membrane found in all the living cells, and it demarcates between the inner part of the cell from the outer part.
-In the case of plant cells, a cell wall is observed before the plasma membrane in the exterior part of the plant cells.
+The Plasma Membrane is also known as the cell Membrane.
+It is a Membrane found in all living cells, and it demarcates between the inner part of the cell and the outer part.
+In the case of plant cells, a cell wall is observed before the Plasma Membrane in the exterior part of the plant cells.
 The same is the case for some bacterial cells as well.
-The plasma membrane is mainly composed of a layer of lipid molecules.
+The Plasma Membrane is mainly composed of a layer of lipid molecules.
 This layer is semipermeable and is responsible for the regulation and transportation of materials.
-Also, the movement of molecules, both large and small, in and out of the cell is controlled by the plasma membrane.
+Also, the movement of molecules, both large and small, in and out of the cell is controlled by the Plasma Membrane.

 Components of Plasma Membrane

-When asked what is the composition of the plasma membrane the composition can be divided into lipids and proteins.
-The main constituents that form the composition of plasma membrane are:
+When asked what is the composition of the Plasma Membrane the composition can be divided into lipids and Proteins.
+The main constituents that form the composition of the Plasma Membrane are:

-This forms the chemical composition of plasma membrane.
-These are lipid molecules with the phosphorus head groups forming the main fabric of the membrane
+This forms the chemical composition of the Plasma Membrane.
+These are lipid molecules with the phosphorus head groups forming the main fabric of the Membrane

 They occur on the outer or inner surface of the phospholipid bilayer, not in the middle

-The hydrophobic tails of the phospholipid bilayer consists of these molecules.
+The hydrophobic tails of the phospholipid bilayer consist of these molecules.